Articles

 Chemical-Free Oven Cleaner

-If your pie boils over in the hot oven, cover the spill with salt immediately.
-It will dry to a crusty and easy to remove powder when the oven cools down.
+If your pie boils over in a hot oven, cover the spill with salt immediately.
+It will dry to a crusty, easy-to-remove powder when the oven cools down.

 Chemical-Free De-Greaser

-Clean and season sauté and frying pans with a simple dry salt rub.
+Clean and season sauté or frying pans with a simple dry salt rub.
 Unless there are stubborn burnt pieces stuck to the pan, no need to even add water.

 Check out 25 more ways to clean with salt.